 Refund Status Website: My Refund – Illinois State Comptroller

 Refund Status Phone Support: Individual Returns: 800 732-8866

 General Illinois Tax Information: 1-800-877-8078

-Note: It can take up to 15 weeks to receive your refund if you file a paper return.
+Note: It can take up to 15 weeks to receive an Illinois IRS refund when you file a paper return.
 If you e-file your return and choose to have your refund direct deposited into your bank account, it should arrive sooner.